NLnetLabs/routinator/source/installation-notes.rst

     sudo mount -t tmpfs -o size=4G tmpfs /var/lib/routinator/rpki-cache

-``tmpfs`` will behave just like a regular disk, so if it runs out of space Routinator will do a clean crash, stopping validation, the API, HTTP server and most importantly the RTR server, ensuring that no stale data will be served to your routers.
+*Tmpfs* will behave just like a regular disk, so if it runs out of space Routinator will do a clean crash, stopping validation, the API, HTTP server and most importantly the RTR server, ensuring that no stale data will be served to your routers.

-Also keep in mind that every time you restart the machine, the contents of the ``tmpfs`` file system will be lost.
+Also keep in mind that every time you restart the machine, the contents of the *tmpfs* file system will be lost.
 This means that Routinator will have to rebuild its cache from scratch.
 This is not a problem, other than it having to download several gigabytes of data, which usually takes about ten minutes to complete.
 During this time all services will be unavailble.